webpack/webpack.js.org/src/content/guides/author-libraries.md

 The key `main` refers to the [standard from `package.json`](https://docs.npmjs.com/files/package.json#main), and `module` to [a](https://github.com/dherman/defense-of-dot-js/blob/master/proposal.md) [proposal](https://github.com/rollup/rollup/wiki/pkg.module) to allow the JavaScript ecosystem upgrade to use ES2015 modules without breaking backwards compatibility.

-W> `module` will point to a module that has ES2015 module syntax but otherwise only syntax features that browser/node supports.
+W> The `module` property should point to a script that utilizes ES2015 module syntax but no other syntax features that aren't yet supported by browsers or node.
+This enables

 Now you can [publish it as an npm package](https://docs.npmjs.com/getting-started/publishing-npm-packages) and find it at [unpkg.com](https://unpkg.com/#/) to distribute it to your users.

+T> To expose stylesheets associated with your library, the [`ExtractTextPlugin`](/plugins/extract-text-webpack-plugin) should be used.
+Users can then consume and load these as they would any other stylesheet.